-Articles from Monasticism Old and New (the Christian Reflection Series of Baylor University (permission to copy granted on line) and a few other short articles
+Articles to be distributed in class from Monasticism Old and New (the Christian Reflection Series of Baylor University, permission to copy granted on line).

-TENTATIVE CLASS SCHEDULE
+CLASS SCHEDULE

 The instructor reserves the right to change the discussion topics and schedule in response to the evolving needs and interest of the class.